-Scott discusses how and why DataScava’s patented precise approach to mining unstructured text data perfectly complements real-world big data applications in Talent, AI, ML, RPA, BI, Research, Operations, and more.
+Scott explores how and why DataScava’s patented, precise approach to unstructured text mining “perfectly” complements real-world big data applications in Talent, AI, ML, RPA, BI, Research, Operations, and more.

-In addition, he compares our Domain-Specific Language Processing (DSLP), Weighted Topic Scoring (WTS), and Tailored Topics Taxonomies (TTT) with standard methods such as Natural Language Processing (NLP) and Natural Language Understanding (NLU).
+He also compares our methods — Domain-Specific Language Processing (DSLP), Weighted Topic Scoring (WTS), and Tailored Topics Taxonomies (TTT) — with conventional techniques such as Natural Language Processing (NLP) and Natural Language Understanding (NLU).

 Click to view